kahmali/meteor-restivus/README.md

   (#authenticating).
 If defined, this overrides the option of the same name defined on the entire route.

+##### `authOptional`
+- _String_
+- Default: `undefined`
+- If true, this endpoint will optionally require login auth, if user is logged in, then endpoint 'user' & 'userId' exists.
+If not logged in / auth error, endpoint '.user' & 'userId' will be undefined.
+User is still accessible to the API but as a guest then.
+If `authRequired` is true, this setting will be overridden.

 ##### `roleRequired`
 - _String or Array of Strings_
 - Default: `undefined` (no role required)